Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 He played a career average of 130 games per season, meaning he made $24,786 per INNING!!
 Not a bad gig if you can get it.

 Dollars Per At Bat

-Hitting in the major leagues is one of the hardest athletic endeavors one can ever do, and A-Rod did it better than most have ever done it.
+Hitting in the major leagues is one of the hardest athletic endeavors one can ever do, and A-Rod did it better than most ever have.

 Of course, most people couldn't get one hit at the plate in a million tries either.

-Here's some other ways to look at is salary compared to his success at the plate:
+Here are some other ways to look at his salary compared to his success at the plate: